 Once your permanent crown is fitted and cemented into place, your root canal is complete.
 Your restored tooth no longer hurts, and it looks and functions like a natural tooth.

-To learn if a root canal is right for you, book a consult with Sonrisas Sanas Dental today.
+To learn if a root canal is right for you, book a consult with The Bastida Dental Grouptoday.